avivyuval97-dotcom/malicious-scorer-gmail-addon/README.md

 # Malicious Scorer 🛡️

-**Malicious Scorer** is a high-performance Gmail security add-on designed to identify and neutralize cyber threats in real-time.
-It leverages a combination of deterministic technical checks, global threat intelligence via VirusTotal, and generative AI (Gemini) to provide a comprehensive security verdict for every incoming email.
+**Malicious Scorer** is a cutting-edge Gmail security add-on designed for real-time detection of phishing, spoofing, and malware.
+By integrating global threat intelligence with Generative AI, it provides a comprehensive risk assessment for every incoming email.

 ---

 ## 🏗️ Architecture

-The application follows a **Defense-in-Depth** multi-layered security model:
+The system follows a **Defense-in-Depth** multi-layered security model:

-1.  **Identity Layer:** Inspects **SPF and DKIM** headers to verify sender authenticity and prevent email spoofing.
+1.  **Identity Layer:** Inspects **SPF and DKIM** authentication results to verify sender legitimacy and prevent spoofing/BEC (Business Email Compromise) attacks.
-2.  **Reputation Layer:** Executes asynchronous lookups against **VirusTotal** for unique URLs and file fingerprints (**SHA-256**) found within the email.
+2.  **Reputation Layer:** Executes asynchronous lookups against **VirusTotal** for all extracted URLs and file fingerprints (**SHA-256**) found within attachments.
-3.  **Semantic Layer:** Utilizes **Gemini 2.5 Flash** to analyze the email context, subject lines, and metadata for social engineering and phishing patterns.
+3.  **Intelligence Layer (AI):** Utilizes **Gemini 2.5 Flash** to perform a semantic analysis of the email's intent, identifying social engineering patterns that traditional scanners often miss.
-4.  **Enforcement Layer:** Aggregates signals into a unified **Risk Score (0-100)** and triggers automated blacklisting for high-risk senders using persistent local storage.
+4.  **Enforcement Layer:** Aggregates all technical and AI signals into a weighted **Risk Score (0-100)**.
+High-risk senders are automatically moved to a persistent blacklist.